|2||Sunrise Manor, Nevada|

 |5||North Skokie Court|

 |8||Cave Creek Golf Course|

 |10||North Mountain Village|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Los Angeles air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Phoenix is currently 6.2 times the WHO annual air quality guideline value

 Good 10 US AQI

 |Tuesday, Dec 13|